 Install Apache with the brew command

 Let’s get started; the first step is to install Apache, using Homebrew.
 Please install Homebrew and verify your installation if you haven’t done so.
+First, verify that Homebrew is ready to go.
+Next, install Apache (and a number of dependencies).
+Finally, run a couple of commands to verify the installation (restart your terminal session to ensure that you are using the Homebrew version):

 $ brew doctor